JosefNemec/PlayniteDocs/docs/tutorials/extensions/intro.md

 - Scripts: [PowerShell](https://docs.microsoft.com/en-us/powershell/) scripts are supported.
 - Plugins: Any .NET Framework compatible language can be used (`C#`, `VB.NET`, `F#` and others).

+> [!WARNING]
+> Support for PowerShell extensions is getting removed in next major Playnite release, version 11.
+We strongly recommend using .NET plugins since porting PowerShell script code to C# would be considerable amount of effort.

 Extensions fall under several categories of extended functionality that are available based on selected implementation:

 | Functionality | Scripts | Plugins |